 - Duck Duck Moose Reading has 9 different word and letter activities.It’s free and available on AppStore Google Play and Amazon Appstore.

-We has a ton of video lists made that you can share with your families on whichever subject you choose.
+We have a ton of video lists made that you can share with your families on whichever subject you choose.
 Here is a master list of all of our collections of great Videos that Teach.

 Check out your local library.
 They should have an app that can be used to download digital books for free from the library.